richardtallent/vue-scrolling-table/README.md

 ### syncHeaderScroll
 Boolean, defaults to `true`.
 Set to `false` if you *do not* want your header to scroll automatically when the user scrolls the body horizontally.

-### syncHeaderScroll
-Boolean, defaults to `true`.
-Set to `false` if you *do not* want your footer to scroll automatically when the user scrolls the body horizontally.

 ### scrollHorizontal